Angela

 Hobbies: Reading, playing puzzles, gardening and going for walks

-In what skills area do you feel most qualified to be a caregiver childminder?
+In what skills area do you feel most qualified to be a caregiver and childminder?

 What makes you most excited about working with seniors and children?